steadybit/extension-kubernetes/README.md

 - Rollout Restart Deployment: `patch` on `deployment`
 - Delete Pod Attack: `delete` on `pod`
 - Crash Loop Pod: `create` on `pod/exec` also needs to have an `sh` and `kill` binary in the target container
+- Envoy Gateway HTTP Route attacks: `create`, `delete` on `gateway.envoyproxy.io/backendtrafficpolicies` (see [Envoy Gateway support](#envoy-gateway-support))

+## Envoy Gateway support

+Discovery of [Envoy Gateway](https://gateway.envoyproxy.io/) HTTP routes and the related attacks — *Delay HTTP Traffic*, *Change HTTP Status* and *Overwrite HTTP Response Body* — are **opt-in and disabled by default**.
+Enable them with `discovery.disabled.envoyGateway=false` (`STEADYBIT_EXTENSION_DISCOVERY_DISABLED_ENVOY_GATEWAY=false`).

+When enabled, the extension discovers `HTTPRoute`s whose parent `Gateway` belongs to a `GatewayClass` managed by Envoy Gateway (controller `gateway.envoyproxy.io/gatewayclass-controller`).
+Each attack applies an Envoy Gateway `BackendTrafficPolicy` to the targeted `HTTPRoute` for the duration of the attack and removes it afterwards.
+The corresponding RBAC (`read` on `gateway.networking.k8s.io` httproutes/gateways/gatewayclasses and full access to `gateway.envoyproxy.io/backendtrafficpolicies`) is granted automatically only when the feature is enabled.

+> **Minimum Envoy Gateway version: `v1.3.0`.**
+> Fault injection (delay/abort) is available in earlier releases, but the *Overwrite HTTP Response Body* attack relies on the `BackendTrafficPolicy` `responseOverride` feature — specifically the response `statusCode` override and the `source` selector — which is available from Envoy Gateway `v1.3.0`.
+This is the version the extension is tested against.

+> **Note:** Envoy Gateway support requires cluster-scoped access (GatewayClasses are cluster-scoped), so it is not available when the extension is restricted to a single namespace via `STEADYBIT_EXTENSION_NAMESPACE`.

 ## Installation